nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 - If only `min_price` is specified, all expenses greater than or equal to `min_price` will be listed.
 - If only `max_price` is specified, all expenses smaller than or equal to `max_price` will be listed.
 - `min_price` **must** be smaller than `max_price`.
+- All prices should have no more than 2 decimal points.

 **Filter by date range**